Building Cyber Resiliency Is the Path to Better Brand Protection for Consumer Products and Services Companies

 Drive results through strategy and collaboration

 Another party to include in discussions about privacy risk and cyberthreats this year: internal audit.
-We are seeing more organisations increasing business, IT and internal audit collaboration not only to address known risks, but also to help the business prepare for new challenges related to digitalisation and the IoT.
-As Protiviti’s white paper, The Internet of Things: What Is It and Why Should Internal Audit Care?, explains, “Businesses developing and using applications and devices within the IoT must be aware of how the data they are collecting, analysing and sharing impacts user privacy.”
+We are seeing more organizations increasing business, IT and internal audit collaboration not only to address known risks, but also to help the business prepare for new challenges related to digitalization and the IoT.
+As Protiviti’s white paper, The Internet of Things: What Is It and Why Should Internal Audit Care?, explains, “Businesses developing and using applications and devices within the IoT must be aware of how the data they are collecting, analyzing and sharing impacts user privacy.”

-As retailers cut costs and drive efficiencies across their organisations, internal audit functions are turning to technology to streamline processes, increase analytic capabilities, and supplement traditional store audits with continuous monitoring and standardised store self-audits.
+As retailers cut costs and drive efficiencies across their organizations, internal audit functions are turning to technology to streamline processes, increase analytic capabilities, and supplement traditional store audits with continuous monitoring and standardized store self-audits.

-Store-level control self-assessments (CSAs) provide a structured means for stores to evaluate their own operations, then submit the results to corporate headquarters where they are analysed for anomalies.
+Store-level control self-assessments (CSAs) provide a structured means for stores to evaluate their own operations, then submit the results to corporate headquarters where they are analyzed for anomalies.